makyo/writing/work/claw17/disappearance/index.md

 I even ventured to the lone grooming stop in town to get my cheeks checked up on.
 I had been worried that they'd be weirded out by them, but I was greeted by a punky opossum with a bright pink streak of fur from the tip of her snout down to the nape of her neck.
 She said my cheeks were looking good, then talked me into buying a tube of dye.
 She suggested pink, but I went for the blue instead.

 I don't know why I did that.
-Being an accountant wasn't just an occupation for me, it was an identity.
+Being an accountant wasn't just an occupation for me, it was a whole identity.
 I bought into the smart pantsuits and that sensible jewelry, all still in my suitcase, to mark my position hard-core.
 The tight grooming and the calm speed of numbers, that's *who I was*.

 Now, I don't know.
 I have three pairs of jeans, a frowsy canvas skirt, and a bunch of long- and short-sleeved button up shirts and tees --- only some of which fit well --- I grabbed from a thrift store before this whole excursion began.